 How Millennials Can Secure Their Digital Assets?

-The entire wrath of the existence of the millennials is reliable on digital media.
+The entire wrath of the existence of the millennials is closely tied to digital media.
 Their digital footprints are further guarded by online passwords and verification codes.
-With such a digital-savvy existence, it’s high time for millennials to rethink their digital legacies.
+With such a digital-savvy existence and lifestyle, it’s high time for millennials to rethink their digital legacies.
+With the increased adoption of digital technology, especially by the younger generation of Indians (millennials), digital estate planning is becoming more essential for protecting the user's online assets from potential misuse or loss due to unanticipated events occurring to that user.

-In this blog, we’ll talk about why millennials should rethink safeguarding their digital assets and how can one do that.
+In this blog, we’ll talk about why millennials should rethink safeguarding their digital assets and how they can do that.

 Rethinking Estate Plans

 The pandemic was a wake-up call for the millennials to rethink their plans in life, including the most difficult decisions like finances and assets.
-Making a Will may not be the first thing that comes to mind when life is ideal.
-But now that the pandemic has made us all realise the depth of how far the unforeseen can go, it’s your call to plan your digital legacies well.
+Making a Will may not be the first thing that comes to mind when life is ideal and secure, but the uncertainty of recent years has emphasized the importance of planning your digital legacies well.

-More than half the millennials out there still haven’t written a Will.
+More than half of millennials out there still haven’t written a Will.
 The reasons are manifold – lack of time, lack of knowledge, ignorance, or confusion.
-But the pandemic did one good thing to all – made them realise the importance of future planning.
+But the pandemic did one good thing for all – made them realize the importance of future planning, and the modern estate plan allows you to include every type of online accounts (e.g., bank accounts, e-wallets, stock portfolios), as well as any other types of income-generating content, like a YouTube channel.

 Discuss the Taboo Topics

 Nobody likes to hear that their death might be near or that everyone’s going to die one day, even if it’s the harsh truth.
-Indian society considers money talking or discussions about property as taboo.
-But the millennials realise that these taboo topics are to be discussed if you want a secure future with everyone in the know.
+Indian society considers money, talking, or discussing property as taboo.
+But the millennials realize that these taboo topics are to be discussed if you want a secure future with everyone in the know.
+Discussion about the inheritance of digital property clarifies ownership and access rights to ensure that loss of online property due to lack of knowledge or lack of legal understanding is avoided.

 Wrapping Up